pcubillos/pyratbay/docs/atm_tutorial.rst

 ===================

 This run mode generates a 1D atmospheric model (pressure, temperature, abundances, and altitude profiles), and saves it to a file.
 At minimum, the user needs to provide the arguments required to compute the pressure and temperature profiles.
-Further, ``Pyrat Bay`` will compute volume-mixing ratio (abundance) profiles only if the user sets the ``chemistry`` provides the respective arguments.
-Likewise, the code will compute the altitude profiles only if the user provides the respective arguments (which also require that the abundance profiles are defined).
+Further, ``Pyrat Bay`` will compute volume-mixing ratio (abundance) profiles only if the user sets the ``chemistry`` and respective arguments.
+Likewise, the code will compute the altitude profiles only if the user provides the ``radmodel`` and respective arguments (which also require that the abundance profiles to be defined).

-Regardless of which profiles are computed, in an interactive run, the code returns a five-element tuple containing the pressure profile (barye), the temperature profile (Kelvin degree), the abundance profiles (volume mixing fraction), the species names, and the altitude profile (cm).
-The variables not calculated profiles will be ``None``.
+Regardless of which profiles are computed, in an interactive run the code returns a five-element tuple containing the pressure profile (barye), the temperature profile (Kelvin), the abundance profiles (volume mixing fraction), the species names, and the altitude profile (cm).
+The outputs that were not calculated are set to ``None``.
 Also, regardless of the input units, the output variables will always be in CGS units.